jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 In either case, Danika apologizes to the players and offers them free meals the following evening.
 If the players ask about Brom and Bray, Danika smiles fondly and says, "They can be a handful sometimes, but they're good boys."

 If the players ask about the children's masks, Danika tells them that Urwin bought them from the local toymaker, Gadof Blinsky, who works at [[N7.
-Blinsky Toys (p.118)]].
+Blinsky Toys]].

 The taproom slowly clears out over the following two hours.
 Nikolai and Karl Wachter stumble outside and collapse in the inn's shed, too drunk to make their way home.

 If the players rented rooms for the night, [[Non-Player Characters#Danika Dorakova|Danika]] eventually approaches their table and offers to show them to their rooms.
 (See **N2l.
-Guest Rooms** and [[N2m.
-Guest Room (p.
-102)]]).
+Guest Rooms** and [[N2.
+Blue Water Inn#N2m.
+Guest Room|N2m.
+Guest Room]]).
 During the tour, Danika lets them know that they're free to request fresh linens or a tub of hot water (for a bath) be brought up to their rooms.
 "Breakfast is served at first light," she says warmly, and adds, "Feel free to let us know if you need anything else."

 ***Milestone.*** When the players take their first long rest in Vallaki, award each player 1,000 XP.
 (This should bring the players to 4th level.)
 If the players successfully escorted Ireena to Vallaki, they earn an additional 250 XP.
 (The players don't need to bring Ireena to St. Andral's church to receive this XP.)
 ## C12c.
 Morning in Vallaki
 ### Urwin's Advice
-When the players first emerge from their rooms onto [[N2k.
-Guest Balcony]] the following morning, [[Non-Player Characters#Urwin Martikov|Urwin]]—who is taking down the chairs from the taproom tables—asks them to come downstairs to the bar to speak.
+When the players first emerge from their rooms onto [[N2.
+Blue Water Inn#N2k.
+Guest Balcony|the guest balcony]] the following morning, [[Non-Player Characters#Urwin Martikov|Urwin]]—who is taking down the chairs from the taproom tables—asks them to come downstairs to the bar to speak.

 Lowering his voice, Urwin warns the players that they must be cautious in Vallaki—both due to the town's harsh system of law enforcement and recent political tensions.
-Urwin can share the following additional information, as described in [[Vallaki Lore (p.
-96)]]:
+Urwin can share the following additional information, as described in [[Vallaki Lore]]:

 * The date of the Festival of the Blazing Sun, which will take place from dawn to noon of the players' fifth full day in Vallaki,
 * Vallaki's recent history of festivals,
 * The Baron's strict rules regarding his festivals—and the fates of those who speak ill of them,
-* The brutish nature and terrible strength of Izek Strazni, the baron's henchman. ("Many have tried to test his strength," Urwin notes grimly.
+* The brutish nature and terrible strength of [[Izek Strazni]], the baron's henchman. ("Many have tried to test his strength," Urwin notes grimly.
 "All have failed.")

 Urwin quietly notes, however, that the Baron is known to be highly susceptible to flattery—and that should the players ever need to win his favor, his ego may be a prime target.

-If the players ask whether the Baron has any enemies in Vallaki, Urwin can also share the information about Lady Fiona Wachter described in [[Vallaki Lore (p.
-96)]].
+If the players ask whether the Baron has any enemies in Vallaki, Urwin can also share the information about Lady Fiona Wachter described in [[Vallaki Lore]].
 However, instead of describing Lady Wachter's "mad daughter," Urwin shares only that Lady Fiona has a daughter, Stella Wachter, who Lady Wachter has recently kept cloistered on the grounds of Wachterhaus for unknown reasons.

-As Urwin's conversation draws to a close, Rictavio descends the stairs from [[N2n.
-Private Guest Room]] and approaches the bar, greeting the players with a nod.
+As Urwin's conversation draws to a close, Rictavio descends the stairs from [[N2.
+Blue Water Inn#N2n.
+Private Guest Room|his private room]] and approaches the bar, greeting the players with a nod.
 Urwin bids him good morning and removes a small parcel from beneath the counter, which Rictavio accepts and tucks into his cloak.

 > [!abstract]+ **What's In the Parcel?**
 > If asked, Urwin can inform the players that the parcel merely contains food—a few apples, some loaves of bread, and a wheel of cheese.
 ### Following the Ringmaster
-If one or more players follow Rictavio out of the Blue Water Inn, they can follow him to [[N2f.
-Stable (p.
-101)]] without difficulty.
+If one or more players follow Rictavio out of the Blue Water Inn, they can follow him to [[N2.
+Blue Water Inn#N2f.
+Stable|the stable]] without difficulty.

 Once inside, Rictavio removes the parcel from his coat, withdraws two apples, and proceeds to feed them to his horse, Drusilla.
 Once Drusilla has finished eating, Rictavio checks his surroundings, forcing any hidden players to succeed on a DC 18 group Dexterity (Stealth) check or be detected.

 > [!info]+ **Group Checks**
-> See [[Group Checks (<em>Player's Handbook</em>, p.
-175)]] for more information on how to use group ability checks.
+> See Group Checks (Player's Handbook, p.
+175) for more information on how to use group ability checks.

 > [!abstract]+ **Detecting Magic**
 > If a player casts _detect magic_ while in Rictavio's presence, they can immediately notice: